fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angularjs-in-fusiontime.md

 ### Create the `schema`

 The schema outlines each column represented in the above table.
 The schema contains an array which has multiple objects created in it.
-Each object represents a column in the `DataTable`.
+Each object outlines a column in the above table.

 > `name` and `type` are mandatory keys for each object.
 If the object type is `time` then `format` is also a mandatory key.